fiatconnect/specification/fiatconnect-api.md

 ## 6.2 Decimal Places

 Given that amounts are communicated in divisible units-- such as US Dollars, which are divisible into `100` cents, or Celo, which is divisible into `10^18` wei-- it is expected that the client or server will sometimes need to communicate non-integer amounts.
-For all amounts, [decimal notation](https://en.wikipedia.org/wiki/Decimal#Decimal_notation) MUST be used, and the decimal separator MUST be the period symbol: `.` .
-For example, one half should be given as `0.5`.

-Put another way, all amounts MUST match the following regex: `/^[0-9]+\.?[0-9]*$/` .
+All amounts MUST match the following regex: `/^[0-9]+\.?[0-9]*$/` .
+Put in words, the required format is:
+- one or more digits 0-9
+- optionally, a period (used as a decimal mark for non-integer amounts)
+- zero or more digits 0-9

 ## 6.3 Precision